srazam/microaggr_sentiment_analysis/README.md

 # Detecting Microaggressions and Subtle Hate Speech in Social Media Data Using BERT
-### Performing Sentiment Analysis on YouTube Comments under Minority-Lead Superhero Films
-### Presented at the Summer 2023 Undergraduate Research Symposium at East Carolina University
+### Performing Sentiment Analysis on YouTube Comments under Minority-Lead Superhero Films - Presented at the Summer 2023 Undergraduate Research Symposium at East Carolina University

-## Acknowledgement
+## Acknowledgements
 This research is based upon work supported by the National Science Foundation under Grant No. 2050883. and was conducted during the NSF's 2023 Research Experience for Undergraduate (REU) program at East Carolina University, with a focus on Software Engineering and Data Science.

 ## Abstract